Huegoxaga/notes/music/logic-pro.md

 - Flex time tool - it is used to adjust the timing(quantize) of the audio recording grid by grid
   - Click the Flex time icon on the tool bar or press `Command + F` to display the Flex time icon on the track header for each track, then click on the flex time icon on the track header to enable flex time for that track
   - Select the apropriate flex mode on the track header
+    - Automatic - not recommanded, sometimes will have bad results
     - Polyphonic - for instrument play more than one note at the same time
     - Monophonic - for instrument play one note at a time, use polyphonic when the result doesnot sound good
     - Rhythmic - for percussion instruments